Maha: Lecturer set on fire by stalker dies during treatment

 During her treatment, she underwent tracheostomy (creating an opening in neck to place a tube into the windpipe to allow air to enter the lungs), burn dressings, debridement and escharotomies, the hospital informed.
 Debridement is a medical procedure to remove dead, damaged or infected tissue, while escharotomy is a surgical procedure used to treat full-thickness (third-degree) circumferential burns.

-Heavy security was deployed in Hinganghat to avoid any law and order problem following her death, the police said.
-Several locals, mostly women and college students, took out a march in Wardha city last Thursday, demanding the death penalty for the accused.

-Home Minister Deshmukh visited the hospital on Tuesday and announced that the accused's trial would be fast-tracked.
+"The state government is trying to award hard punishment to the accused by running the case in a fast track court," he said.
+NCP MP Supriya Sule in a tweet said she was saddened to hear about the woman's death "This case will be heard in the Fast Track Court and the State Government will ensure that justice is done," she said.

+State Women and Child Development Minister Yashomati Thakur called for starting a struggle against such "violent mentality of men".
+"I am feeling numb, mute today...the victim's struggle for life is over, let's start a struggle against this violent-manly mentality," she told reporters at Chikhaldara in Amravati.

+The government stands with the woman's family in this hour of grief and is taking concrete steps ensure justice to the victim, she added.
 The state government last week flew Navi Mumbai-based National Burns Centre director Sunil Keswani to Nagpur to supervise the woman's treatment.

 It has also appointed well-known lawyer Ujjwal Nikam as special public prosecutor in the case.
 According to the victim's relatives, Nagrale, who was arrested within hours of the incident on February 3, had been harassing her for quite some time.